 "pre.order" preserves the functionality of the previous dendrapply.
-For each node n, FUN is applied first to n, then to n[[1]] (and any children it may have), then n[[2]] and its children, etc. Notably, each node is evaluted prior to any of its children.
+For each node n, FUN is applied first to n, then to n[[1]] (and any children it may have), then n[[2]] and its children, etc. Notably, each node is evaluted prior to any of its children (i.e., "top-down").

 "post.order" allows for calculations that depend on the children of a given node.
 For each node n, FUN is applied first to all children of n, then is applied to n itself.
-Notably, each node is evaluated after all of its children.
+Notably, each node is evaluated after all of its children (i.e., "bottom-up").

-Usually a dendrogram of the same (graph) structure as X. For that, the function must be conceptually of the form FUN <- function(X) { attributes(X) <- ; X }, i.e., returning the node with some attributes added or changed.
+Usually a dendrogram of the same (graph) structure as X. For that, the function must be conceptually of the form $FUN \leftarrow function(X) \{ attributes(X) \leftarrow \ldots; X \}$, i.e., returning the node with some attributes added or changed.